Background pattern

 4. Possible side effects

-5. Storage of Entocord 3 mg Capsules
+5. Storing Entocord 3 mg Capsules

-6. Contents of the pack and additional information
+6. Contents of the pack and other information

 Entocord is indicated for the treatment of Crohn's disease (inflammation of the small intestine and the first part of the large intestine).

-Entocord is also indicated for the treatment of acute episodes of microscopic colitis in its variant of collagenous and lymphocytic colitis(a chronic inflammation of the large intestine, which causes chronic watery diarrhea).
+Entocord is also indicated for the treatment of acute episodes of microscopic colitis in its collagenous and lymphocytic variant (a disease with chronic inflammation of the large intestine, causing chronic watery diarrhea).

-Do not take Entocord 3 mg capsules
+Do not take Entocord 3 mg Capsules

 Warnings and precautions

-?If you have other health problems, such as liver disease.
+?
+If you have other health problems, such as liver disease.

-?If you are suffering from, have suffered from, or contract any infection, particularly chickenpox or measles.
+?
+If you are suffering from, have suffered from, or contract any infection, particularly chickenpox or measles.

-?If you have diabetes (including family history), osteoporosis, stomach ulcers, or high blood pressure.
+?
+If you have diabetes (including family history), brittle bones (osteoporosis), stomach ulcers, or high blood pressure.

-?If you have any eye disease such as glaucoma (including family history) or cataracts.
+?
+If you have any eye disease such as glaucoma (including family history) or cataracts.

-?If your symptoms worsen while taking Entocord.
+?
+If your symptoms worsen while taking Entocord.

 Do not stop treatment with Entocord until your doctor tells you to